Azure/azure-sdk-for-js/sdk/appservice/arm-appservice-rest/samples/v1-beta/javascript/README.md

-# Azure App Service rest client library samples for JavaScript
+# Azure App Service rest client library samples for JavaScript (Beta)

 These sample programs show how to use the JavaScript client libraries for Azure App Service rest in some common scenarios.